-A: Adventurous, Extroverted introvert, Car-lover, Caring, Writer, Zen-seeker, reserved, imaginative, information seeker, nerd.
+A: Adventurous, Extroverted introvert, Car-lover, Protector, Writer, Zen-seeker, reserved, imaginative, information seeker, nerd.

 Q: What's your relationship with books?

-A: I guess my relationship with books started as a child like most things.
-My parents had a library built into the side of the wall with tons of books, quotes from intellectuals and artifacts from around the world.
-My dad and I collected library cards like the true nerds we were.
-I think I was about 9 years old.
-We drove from L.A. to Georgia and stopped at most of the public libraries asking for free library cards!
+A: My parents had a library built into the side of the wall of my childhood home with tons of books, quotes from intellectuals and artifacts from around the world.
+I think I was about 9 years old and my dad and I drove from L.A. to Georgia and stopped at most of the public libraries asking for free library cards to collect!
 The embodiment of nerds, right?
 Honestly, it was kind of fun--seeing the different library architecture and who was concerned about their cards' appearance.
 I write more than I read.

 Q: What's on your reading list these days?

 The Art of Losing: Poems of Grief and Healing (Kevin Young)

 Seat of the Soul (Gary Zukav)

 I enjoy real-life stories, self-help and business books--practical stuff.
 I read a lot of technology articles, too.
 If I read fiction, I prefer sci-fi or dystopian fiction.
 I write more than I read.

 Q: How long did it take to write Views from the Cockpit?

 A: About 2 years to complete it.
 Not 2 years of constant writing.
 Two years altogether, including the random 3-months gaps of being uninspired, the editing process, the design process, and the printing process.
 My goal for 2019 was to get it done and get it out!